 Infants & Toddler Services Program.
 Expenditures of \$5.8 million in FY 2025 and FY 2026 from the Children's Initiatives Fund will be used as a match for approximately \$4.8 million in federal funding in each fiscal year from the Individuals with Disabilities Education Act (IDEA) Part C. The program will also receive \$9.5 million from the State General Fund in each fiscal year.
 The Infant and Toddler Services Program and the State Interagency Coordinating Council are responsible for developing and maintaining state systems that provide early identification, evaluation, and/or early intervention services for newborns, infants and toddlers with special needs, disabilities, and/or developmental delays.
-The program also provides training, support services, and follow-up guidance to families of identified children.
+The program guidance to families of identified children.
 The program will serve nearly 12,000 infants and toddlers through local agencies.